dahlia/awesome-sqlalchemy/README.rst

 --------------------------

 Flask-SQLAlchemy_
-   Flask-SQLAlchemy is an extension for Flask that adds support for SQLAlchemy to your application.
+   Flask-SQLAlchemy is an extension for Flask_ that adds support for SQLAlchemy to your application.

 Flask-SuperAdmin_
-   The admin interface framework for Flask.
+   The admin interface framework for Flask_.
    With scaffolding for SQLAlchemy, MongoEngine and Django.

 zope.sqlalchemy_